Frasier Crane: Reunions with Cheers characters

-With the exception of Rebecca Howe (Kirstie Alley), all the surviving main cast members of Cheers appear in the show at various points.
+Except for Rebecca Howe (Kirstie Alley), all the surviving main cast members of Cheers appear in the show at various points.
 In "The Show Where Sam Shows Up" (1995), Sam Malone reunites with Frasier in Seattle.
 Later, Frasier is discovered to have slept with Sam's fiancée Sheila (Téa Leoni), but Sam has not discovered the affair, much to Frasier's relief.
-Nevertheless, Sam finds out her dalliances with Paul Krapence (Paul Willson) and Cliff Clavin (John Ratzenberger), though Sam isn't initially angry when told of her infidelity with Paul when Sheila reveals she slept with Cliff (something that shocked and horrified both Sam and Frasier) it leads to him ending the romantic relationship (.
-In "The Show Where Diane Comes Back" (1996), Frasier is reunited with Diane Chambers and learns that due to an accident with her and Dr. Quinn, Medicine Woman (Jane Seymour) resulted in much of her personal life being turned upside down and the financial backers for her upcoming play rescinding their support, prompting him to support it instead.
+Nevertheless, Sam finds out her dalliances with Paul Krapence (Paul Willson) and Cliff Clavin (John Ratzenberger).
+Though Sam isn't initially angry when told of her infidelity with Paul when Sheila reveals she slept with Cliff (something that shocked and horrified both Sam and Frasier), it leads to him ending the romantic relationship.
+In "The Show Where Diane Comes Back" (1996), Frasier is reunited with Diane Chambers and learns that due to an accident with her and Dr. Quinn, Medicine Woman (Jane Seymour), much of her personal life had been turned upside down and the financial backers for her upcoming play rescinded their support, prompting him to support it instead.
 The play turns out to be based on their relationship in Boston, including her leaving him at the altar.
 Frasier angrily confronts her about it, but they end up reconciling.

 In "The Show Where Woody Shows Up" (1999), Woody Boyd (Woody Harrelson), still married to Kelly with his son and daughter, accidentally reunites with Frasier after landing in the wrong destination, Seattle.
 However, they realize that they are no longer friends, as their lives are too different.
 Nevertheless, they admit that they had good times together in Boston, and they will always think about each other.
-In "Cheerful Goodbyes" (2002), Frasier arrives to Boston for a psychiatric conference.
+In "Cheerful Goodbyes" (2002), Frasier arrives in Boston for a psychiatric conference.
 At the airport, Frasier unexpectedly bumps into Cliff Clavin and is invited to Cliff's retirement party the following evening, where he is reunited with Carla Tortelli (Rhea Perlman) and then briefly Norm Peterson (George Wendt).
 Later, Cliff confides in Frasier that he fears that his friends will not miss him.
 Frasier tells everyone to say a nice farewell to Cliff; even Carla, who hates him.
 Moved, Cliff decides to stay in Boston, much to Carla's annoyance.